 A landmark study in type 1 diabetes is the Diabetes Control and Complications Trial (DCCT), which included a follow-up study, the Epidemiology of Diabetes Interventions and Complications (EDIC).
-That compared the effects of standard control of blood glucose versus intensive control on diabetes complications.
+This study established the many beneficial effects of intensive control of blood glucose versus intensive standard on diabetes complications.

 Type 2 diabetes accounts for 90-95% of all diabetes cases and is due to a progressive insulin secretory defect on the background of insulin resistance.
 Thus, the insulin deficiency is usually relative rather than absolute and these individuals initially do not need external insulin.
 Some patients do not need it at any stage.

 Type 2 diabetes

 Most type 2 diabetes patients are obese and insulin resistant.
-Overt diabetes occurs when the beta cells can't mee tthe increased demand for insulin anymore.
-In fact, the risk of developing type 2 diabetes increases with age and correlates with obesity and a sedentary lifestyle.
-While a genetic predisposition is known to be strong—even stronger than with type 1 diabetes—the genetics of type 2 diabetes is only poorly understood.
+Overt diabetes occurs when the beta cells can't meet the increased demand for insulin anymore.
+The risk of developing type 2 diabetes increases with age and correlates with obesity and a sedentary lifestyle.
+While a genetic predisposition is known to be strong—even stronger than with type 1 diabetes—the genetics of type 2 diabetes are only poorly understood.
 There is no autoimmune destruction of β-cells and ketoacidosis rarely occurs.
 Many people remain undiagnosed for years because of the slow progression of hyperglycemia and absence of classic diabetes symptoms.
 Nevertheless, patients are at increased risk of macro- or microvascular complications.
 Type 2 diabetes frequently is associated with metabolic syndrome, which presents with abdominal obesity, hypertension, lipid metabolism disorder and insulin resistance.

 The United Kingdom Prospective Diabetes Study (UKPDS) was a milestone type 2 diabetes clinical trial.
-It compared intensive blood glucose control with sulphonylureas or insulin to compared to conventional treatment in people with type 2 diabetes.
+It showed the beneficial effects of intensive blood glucose control with sulphonylureas or insulin to compared to conventional treatment in people with type 2 diabetes.
 The study also established the value of metformin in the treatment of people with overweight and type 2 diabetes.